pcardotatgit/data_generator_for_infovis_2D_visualization/readme.md

 ## The /datas/data.csv file format

-Even if it is not obvious, this file describes a tree.
+Even if it is not obvious, this file csv describes a tree.

-The first column contains a single information that is a network name.
+The first column ( column_level0 )contains a single information that is a network name.
 All cells contain the same value.

-The second column contains **site names** that belong to this network.
+The second column ( column_level1 ) contains **site names** that belong to this network.

-The third column contains a **switch names** of switches that belong to every **sites**.
+The third column ( column_level2 ) contains a **switch names** of switches that belong to every **sites**.
 Every sites contains several switches and this is the reasons why we have in the second column, several times in several rows the same site names.
 But for every of these row we mention in the third column a switch name.

-The fourth column contains **Mac addresses** of endpoint that are connected to switches.
+The fourth column ( column_level3 ) contains **Mac addresses** of endpoint that are connected to switches.

-The fifth column contains the **ip addresses** that are attached to the mac addresses
+The fifth column contains ( column_level4 ) the **ip addresses** that are attached to the mac addresses

-The column number six contains the endpoint  operating system **OS**
+The column number ( column_level5 ) six contains the endpoint  operating system **OS**

 So this files describes a tree and every branches of this tree can be described as the following path :